-Salvadoran Migrants Express Fear and Uncertainty in the Face of the Trump Administration
+Salvadoran Migrants Express Fear, Uncertainty Under New Trump Administration

 Adela M. arrived in the United States less than a year ago to work to send money home to her family.
 Economic conditions in El Salvador forced her to leave everything behind in her native country to seek a way out.
 Like many other Central American migrants, the fifty-year-old woman feels uncertainty, fear and anxiety over the results of the U.S. presidential elections in November.